 - 1. Evaluating the academic performance of all students - 2.
 Recommending students for promotion - 3.
-Evaluating students in academic difficulty - 4.
-Consequences to be applied for infractions of academic integrity - Recommending plans for remediation of those students with deficiencies or those who have failed to register for the semester without an approved leave of absence - Recommending students for graduation (see below for graduation requirements) - Recommending the conferring of honors on those students whose work is outstanding - Recommending students for marching in the annual May Commencement ceremony [Those students who have not yet completed all requirements, but are reasonably expected to finish by the following August, must apply to the Committee to march.]
+Evaluating students in academic difficulty

+- Consequences to be applied for infractions of academic integrity - Recommending plans for remediation of those students with deficiencies or those who have failed to register for the semester without an approved leave of absence - Recommending students for graduation (see below for graduation requirements) - 7.
+Recommending the conferring of honors on those students whose work is outstanding - 8.
+Recommending students for marching in the annual May Commencement ceremony - 1.
+Voting Members: The Committee will consist of a minimum of five voting faculty members inclusive of the Chair.
+All new voting faculty members will be appointed by the Dean.